 Instructions

-- Use: Use the brisket rub immediately, or store in an airtight jar or a Ziploc bag in a cool, dry place.
+- Use: Use the brisket rub immediately, or store in an airtight jar or a Ziploc bag in a cool, dry place for up to 3 months.

 Notes

 - Use the freshest ingredients possible.
-For example, spices lose their flavor about nine months after being opened.
+Spices lose their flavor about nine months after being opened.

 - Double or triple the recipe, so you have lots of rub for the next time you need it.